john-graves-les-mills/LAIF_Part_II/README.md

 Reload the browser (press F5).

 Proceed to run remaining cells of the notebook.
-Note the cell starting with `using Pkg` may take over 1 minute to complete as Julia packages are compiled.
+Note the cell starting with `using Pkg` may take over 6 minutes to complete as Julia packages are precompiled.

 Inspect the figures produced (in figures folder) with reference to the Screenshot of the T-Maze Layout showing locations of O, L, R, C cells.